juliebro/orca-sightings-api/docs/index.md

 ## User community

 The orca whale watching community is niche but active.
 It includes a variety of enthusiasts from around the world, and many seek the orca that frequent the San Juan Islands.
-Orca pods swim near the land there where whale watecers can see them year-round.
+Whale watchers can see orca pods swim near the land there year-round.
 Their large dorsal fins make them easier to spot from far away than other whales or dolphins.

 ## Features of the Orca Sightings service